seunsodimu/laguna-integrations/aws-deployment/README.md

-# AWS Deployment Guide - 3DCart NetSuite Integration
+# AWS Deployment Guide - Laguna Integrations

-This guide provides comprehensive instructions for deploying the 3DCart NetSuite Integration system to AWS infrastructure.
+This guide provides comprehensive instructions for deploying the Laguna Integrations system (3DCart, NetSuite, and HubSpot) to AWS infrastructure.

 ## Table of Contents